 All children with a medical condition at this school have an individual healthcare plan (IHCP), which explains what help they need in an emergency.
-This information is stored securely in a filing cabinet also records are kept on CPOMS and/or with the class teacher for pupils with diabetes.
+This information is stored securely in a filing cabinet, also records are kept on CPOMS and/or with the class teacher for pupils with diabetes.

 The IHCP will accompany a pupil should they need to attend hospital.
-Parental permission will be sought and recorded in the IHCP for sharing it within emergency care settings.
+Parents will be contacted to inform them that their child is going to hospital and will be sharing any relevant information.